 I’m not going to pretend that I’m all about clean eating.
 I’m all about pretty food, and I’m all about pretending that I’m a chef in my kitchen.
-Which is where this came from.
+This is where this came from.
 The plating, no matter how much it will make people cross their eyes, is something that I love, and that Mr. Houseful got a kick out of.
 This is the third installation of our Valentine’s dinner series, and while the kids didn’t get a plate this pretty (I still cut their lamb up, and skipped out on wrapping pickled onions around their carrots – because – touching food) they did enjoy the meal as well.
-These are braised lamb shoulder, and this just may be the favorite cut of lamb that I’ve had.
+This is a braised lamb shoulder, and this just may be the favorite cut of lamb that I’ve had.
 I mean, lamb chops are a gift from heaven, but shoulder?!
 Magnificent!

 This creation was also done in one of my dutch ovens (a red one – one of these days I REALLY have to introduce you all properly to my dutch oven love) and used lots of different things to flavor, and I didn’t have to go on a wild goose chase to get them.
 I did pick my lamb up from Whole Foods, and while pricey, I knew that I was getting a great cut, and it was fresh.
 The recipe that I used suggested cutting it into chops beforehand, but the Whole Foods butcher advised against it, so I went with his suggestion.
 I may try it the original way sometime later, but I wasn’t disappointed with the way that it came out.
 One thing that I DO need to keep on hand is dry white wine.
 EVERYTHING calls for it that I want to cook, and I don’t drink it.